About the Artist

 Following one earlier life as political activist and community organizer, Mr. Margolin spent 20 years as a lawyer representing Native American tribes across the United States, before shifting his focus to developing a full time studio art practice.
 After completing the Diploma program at the Museum School in Boston, Mr. Margolin focused initially on creating stop motion video animations dealing with issues of gay male identity, sexuality, and fantasy.

 In recent years Mr. Margolin’s studio practice has returned to painting.
 His current body of work, “Emptiness and Luminosity”, explores visual language to reflect his parallel engagements with Buddhist philosophy and modern physics.
 Mr. Margolin considers himself a student of Sakyong Micham Rinpoche and the Shambhala Buddhist lineage.
-He is currently an exhibiting member of Galatea Fine Arts in the SOWA arts district of Boston.
+He is currently an exhibiting member of Galatea Fine Arts, a cooperative artists’ gallery located in the SOWA arts district of Boston, and serves as volunteer President of the coop.

 October 2016: “Space of Mind”, Galatea Fine Art, SOWA Arts District, Boston, MA